 Tutorial: Build a React.js Chat App

-In this tutorial we're going to build a React.js chat application using Scaledrone, a tool that makes realtime communication really easy.
-The app will work similarly to apps like Messenger, WhatsApp or LINE.
+In this tutorial, we'll show you how you can achieve that.
+We'll build a React.js chat application using the Scaledrone, a real-time messaging API which makes building chat rooms a breeze.
+The app will work similarly to apps like Messenger, WhatsApp or Telegram.

-This app will also be cross-platform compatible with our iOS and Android chat tutorials!
+And here's the bonus: this app will also be cross-platform compatible with our iOS and Android chat tutorials.
+Let's go!

-you need Node.js.
+To use Next.js and React, you need Node.js.
 Follow the instructions on the link to install if you haven't already.
-Once you've done that, creating our starter app is really easy.
+Once that's sorted, creating our starter app becomes a breeze.
 Open Terminal and navigate to a folder where you'd like your app to exist.
 Type in the following command:

 cd app-name